 Byte A-Night only requires customers to wear aligners for ten consecutive hours each day, typically while you sleep.
-This plan usually is five months, which is slightly longer than Byte’s all-day plans, but the option to only wear your aligners at night can be convenient for anyone with a lot of meetings and social engagements — or who doesn’t want to remove their aligners every time they eat or drink.
+Byte claims these plans are 5–6 months long, on average.
+That’s slightly longer than Byte’s all-day plans, but the option to only wear your aligners at night can be convenient for anyone with a lot of meetings and social engagements — or who doesn’t want to remove their aligners every time they eat or drink.

 But this convenience comes at a cost.
 Byte At-Night costs $650 more than their all-day alignment plans.